Best Intel 13th gen CPU for gaming

 Here's the best Intel 13th gen CPU for gaming

+Here at WePC, we have tested thousands of CPUs, so we know what’s what when it comes to the chips in question.
 There are six CPUs in total, 13900K/KF, 13700K/KF, and 13600K/KF.
-The K version is the standard, and the KF version is the same CPU but without the built-in iGPU component.
+The K version is the standard, and the KF version has the same CPU but without the built-in iGPU component.
 The KF versions usually come at a slightly reduced cost.

 Best Intel 13th generation CPU for gaming